StructuralWizard/10DaysOfCode.github.io/docs/Day2/index.md

 ## 📈 **Step 5**: Visualize with **matplotlib**<a href="#top" class="back-to-top-link" aria-label="Back to Top">↑</a>

 The last function that we are going to write is the one that creates the plot of the workout, meal and net calories for every registered day.
-To do this, we simply load the matplotlib library
+To do this, we simply load the matplotlib library and create a plot assembling each part as shown in the code below.

 ```python
 import matplotlib.pyplot as plt